withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Jamie**:

-> But that’s like… I think it’s quite nice that there’s nothing outside
+> I think it’s quite nice that there’s nothing outside of this function.
-> of this function.
-Like, this is all that comes in and what you return
-> is all there is.
-It’s a bit like… what’s that book?
-[Thinking Fast
+> It’s a bit like… what’s that book?
+[Thinking Fast and Slow][15].
+One of
-> and Slow][15].
-One of the things in that book is “What You See is
+> the things in that book is “What You See is All There Is”, referring to
-> All There Is”, referring to one of the theories in that but here
-> it’s like, the arguments you receive and the thing you return,
+> one of the theories in that but here, the arguments you receive and what
-> that’s all you need to know about.
+> you return - that’s all you need to know about.
 There’s nothing coming from
-> anywhere else apart from the methods, sorry functions, available
-> to the module.
+> anywhere else apart from the functions, available to the module.

-> I think we struggled to find that `json` function but looking at
+> I think we struggled to find that `json` function, initially.
-> it now.

 **Calum**:

 > It seems fairly self explanatory.
+Perhaps it seemed too easy.

 **Jamie**:

 > Yeah, it’s just a matter of finding it in the docs.
-It lives in
+It lives in the
-> [Phoenix.Controller][16] the module.
-So if you look in there you
+> [Phoenix.Controller][16] module.
-> know everything you can do, so that’s pretty cool.

 > So, what did you think of the pipeline operators then?
 > These things: `|>`